Last Revised: 8/22/2022

-To participate in in-person university activities or access campus, students, faculty, and staff must participate in the on-campus testing program if not fully vaccinated.
+To participate in in-person university activities or access campus, students, faculty, and staff must participate in the on-campus testing program, when required.

-No exceptions to the testing requirement are permitted, except where required by law.
-Faculty and staff who fail to comply with the policy will not be authorized to work on site/enter campus, or participate in in-person university activities, and the behavior may put them at risk of disciplinary action.
-Students who fail to comply by the specified deadline will be prohibited from entering campus, living in university-owned housing, attending in person classes, or participating in in-person activities and events, and the behavior may be subject to review in accordance with the student conduct process.
+No exceptions to testing requirements are permitted, except where required by law.
+Students, faculty, and staff who fail to comply with the policy will not be authorized to work on site/enter campus or participate in certain in-person university activities, and the behavior may put them at risk of disciplinary action.

-Faculty, staff and students with a positive test result must follow all applicable quarantine or isolation requirements.
+Faculty, staff, and students with a positive test result must follow all applicable isolation requirements.

 COVID-19 population surveillance testing is only one strategy in slowing the spread of COVID-19.
-Employees and students who are tested are also expected to follow all other published university policies and guidelines regarding the reduction of COVID-19 transmission, including hand washing, wearing a face covering, completion of Trojan Check, and physical distancing.
+Faculty, staff, and students who are tested are also expected to follow all other published university policies and guidelines regarding the reduction of COVID-19 transmission, including hand washing and wearing a face covering where required.